 Central banks around the world are reducing interest rates, in a bid to lessen the pain from the tariff battle.
 The central banks of India, New Zealand, and Thailand, all dropped interest rates yesterday.

 It is obvious, that investors and central banks are preparing for economic trouble.
 My opinion is that the conflict between the US and China will take a long time to resolve.
 The longer the trade uncertainty, the greater the risk of something bad happening.

 As a result, investors will be running to put their money into gold, which tends to do well during times of uncertainty.
 This will definitely be a safe haven bid for gold.

 An unexpected rush of money into bonds is another sign of investor anxiety.

 With investors rushing to the bond market, the ten-year treasury yield took a nose dive on Wednesday, dropping below 1,63%.
 This market phenomenon is also the case in Europe.
 Germany’s ten-year bond rates have reached a remarkable -0,6%.
-That means, investors who usually get interest, are instead paying holders of German bonds to park their money.
+That means, investors who usually get interested, are instead paying holders of German bonds to park their money.

-The rush to buy bonds, has lifted the amount of negative yielding bonds around the world to a record 15 trillion, according to Bloomberg.
+The rush to buy bonds has lifted the amount of negative-yielding bonds around the world to a record 15 trillion, according to Bloomberg.